-Gap analysis shows the difference between how important attributes are to your respondents and how satisfied they are with those attributes.
-It is a really useful way of comparing the results from your satisfaction and importance questions and allows for easy interpretation.
+Gap analysis in Snap shows the difference between how important attributes/services are to your respondents and how satisfied they are with those attributes/services.
+It is a really useful way of comparing the results from your satisfaction and importance questions and can be used as a tool for interpretation.

-By comparing importance and satisfaction scores on your chart you can use gap analysis to identify priorities for improvement.
+By comparing importance and satisfaction scores in your chart you can use gap analysis to identify priorities for improvement.

-Gap analysis indicates that if the satisfaction bar is shorter than the importance one the company may have a problem!
+Gap analysis results indicate that if the satisfaction bar is shorter than the importance bar the business may not be meeting expectations.

 Interpreting the gap analysis chart:

-A 5-point scale has been used on this questionnaire for both importance and satisfaction ratings from 1 to 5.
-(1= totally dissatisfied to 5= totally satisfied) and (1= not at all important to 5 = extremely important).
-The chart tells us how important various aspects of service are to customers, compared with how satisfied customers actually are with particular attributes e.g. helpdesk and users guide.
-The gap is the mean score for the satisfaction rating subtracted from the mean score for the importance rating, e.g. Q5c-Q3c.
+The chart plots how important various aspects of service are to customers, compared with how satisfied customers actually are with that service.
+The bars indicate the gap which is the mean score for the satisfaction rating subtracted from the mean score for the importance rating.

 The interpretation of the results is as follows: